Table of contents

 Groups and objects appear in the list below and objects can be sorted by moving them around.
 To move an object, simply drag it.
 To insert an object into a group, just drag and drop the object over the group.

 To remove a group or an object, press the button to the left of the text field.
 To add text, select the text field and type using either the virtual keyboard or a physical one.

 Objects can also have media content added to them, depending on the lesson type.
 To add a background or a sound to an object, press the corresponding button on the object.

-Clicking the "BACKGROUND" button opens a drop down with four buttons; "BROWSE", "IMAGE SEARCH", "GOOGLE DRIVE" and "ONEDRIVE".
+Clicking the "BACKGROUND" button opens a drop down with five buttons; "BROWSE", "IMAGE SEARCH", "GOOGLE DRIVE", "ONEDRIVE" and "CONTENT GALLERY".

 The "BROWSE" button lets you choose a background from the files stored on your computer.
 If you want to search for an image on the web that you think is more appropriate for the current lesson, you can do that by clicking the "IMAGE SEARCH" button.
 This will open a search box where you can input a word to search for.
 Hit enter after you are done typing and the search results will be displayed below.

 Tapping the "GOOGLE DRIVE" button for the first time will take you to the google integration page.
 Once the Google Integration is done, google drive directory shows up in a modal from which you can select the files needed to add to the lesson.

 "ONEDRIVE" works pretty much the same as "GOOGLE DRIVE".
 After tapping the button you will be taken to the OneDrive integration page where you need to authenticate your OneDrive account.
 Once that is done you will be redirected back to Lessons Online where you can go back and select OneDrive again.
 This opens up your OneDrive folder in a modal window.